Existing ports

 Compilation

 BTstack's FeeeBSD port does not have additional dependencies.
-To compile the cmake project with make
+To compile the cmake project with Make

 mkdir build